JiXiangChua/Cohab/README.md

 `npm install -g expo-cli`

 Next you need to clone this repo so you have a copy on your computer.
-If yall can't remember the github stuff just try downloading the zip file and unzipping somewhere.
+If y'all can't remember how to do the github stuff just try downloading the zip file and unzipping somewhere.
 Then cd to wherever you cloned/unzipped and run

 `npm install`